The Nutritional Challenges to Your Children’s Health

 Today’s families are busier than ever.
 Multiple careers, hectic extracurricular activities & the explosion of modern media have taken their toll on not only our time, but on our children’s health as well.
 Annually, rates of childhood obesity continue to rise, leading to an inevitable rise in childhood Type 2 Diabetes.
 Tragically, unless things change, this will be the first generation on record whose lifespans will not surpass that of their parents.

-With families buzzing around a mile a moment, parents are challenged not only to shop for, but to also find the time to prepare healthy meals at home.
+With families buzzing around a mile a moment, parents are challenged to shop for and also find the time to prepare healthy meals at home.
 It is no wonder that many families find themselves in the drive-through lane on the way home from work or sports practice.
 Another problem we currently face is that fast food companies are taking advantage of the pinch our economy has placed on American families.
 With tempting low prices & large portions, the perception of value has the drive-through lane more packed than ever.
 Unfortunately, this mistaken value has long-lasting negative consequences on both our health and our health care system.

 On average, today’s kids spend several hours a daily on various electronic media.
 Whether parked in front of the television, game console or computer, kids aren’t getting enough exercise while their lives are becoming increasingly sedentary.
 This situation not only has the social skills of today’s youth shrinking, but their waistlines simultaneously expanding.
 This combination of consuming large portions of processed foods and not getting enough movement in their daily lives is a perfect storm for chronic disease before they even reach adulthood.

 The final blow to the health and well-being of today’s children is sadly found in the cafeteria of our schools.
 Serving up mystery meat, fried food and junk food, their dispensers are also full of soda.
 Soda alone counts for far too many empty, sugar-laden calories that set kids up for blood sugar spikes and uneven blood sugar levels.